-This report presents the results of a foundation investigation performed near the 900 block of Park Lane in the Montecito area of Santa Barbara, California.
-Existing at the site is a reservoir for the Montecito Water District known as the Park Lane Reservoir.
-The reservoir is built into the side of a slope with an earth fill on the south side supporting the reservoir wall, while the north wall of the reservoir is supported on the cut excavation.
+This report presents the results of a preliminary foundation investigation performed near the 500 block of East Mountain Drive in the Montecito area of Santa Barbara, California.
+Existing at the site is a reservoir for the Montecito Water District known as the Terminal Reservoir.
+The reservoir is built into the side of a slope with an earth fill on the south side supporting the south wall of the reservoir, while the north wall is supported on the cut excavation.
 It is proposed to modify the existing reservoir by excavating the bottom of the reservoir to a deeper elevation to increase the capacity.